El Sayyid Nosair

-El Sayyid Nosair (سيد نصير; born 16 November 1955) is an Egyptian-born American man who assassinated Meir Kahane in 1990 and was later convicted of involvement in the 1993 New York City landmark bomb plot.
-Nosair is currently serving a life sentence.
-Nosair was acquitted in his initial trial on murder charges for the assassination of Kahane, but in his later trial was found to have committed the murder.
+El Sayyid Nosair (سيد نصير; born 16 November 1955) is an Egyptian-born American who was convicted of involvement in the 1993 New York City landmark bomb plot, and later admitted to having committed the assassination of Meir Kahane.

 In 1994, Nosair was convicted in federal court of nine counts, including seditious conspiracy, murder in aid of racketeering, attempted murder in aid of racketeering, attempted murder of a U.S. Postal Inspection Service officer, use of a firearm in the commission of a murder, use of a firearm during an attempted murder, and possession of a firearm.
-Nosair's murder of Kahane was one of the acts in the conspiracy for which he was convicted.

 Background

 El Sayyid Nosair was born in 1955 in Port Said, Egypt, and immigrated to the United States in 1981.
 He became an American citizen in 1989.
 In the United States, Nosair worked various jobs in New Jersey and New York City.
 Nosair was employed by the City of New York to repair the air conditioning equipment at the criminal courts building.

-Nosair expressed dislike for American culture and what he perceived to be rampant moral corruption.
+Nosair expressed dislike for American culture and what he viewed to be rampant moral corruption.
 Nosair became involved with the al-Farouq Mosque in Brooklyn, which was supported by the Maktab al-Khidamat (Afghanistan Services Bureau).
-The Maktab al-Khidamat was established in 1984 by Osama bin Laden and Abdullah Azzam in Peshawar, Pakistan to raise funds for the Arab mujahadeen during the Soviet–Afghan War, and later to recruit participants in al Qaeda.
+The Services Bureau was established in 1984 by Osama bin Laden and Abdullah Azzam in Peshawar, Pakistan to raise funds for the Arab mujahadeen during the Soviet–Afghan War, as well as recruitment.
 Ali Mohamed, a sergeant at Fort Bragg, provided United States Army manuals and other assistance to individuals at the al-Farouq Mosque, and some members, including Mahmoud Abouhalima and Nosair, practiced at the Calverton Shooting Range on Long Island.